esnet/sense-rtmon/site/crontabs/README.md

-This is a place holder folder contains all the script files that will be filled during the install process.
+This is a place holder folder contains all the script files that will be filled during the install process (./site/install.sh).